 I volunteered with a veteran-owned company.

-I'm not gonna mention their name, and they came out of the DOD space and have tried to help schools with their comprehensive uh security and enterprise system, plugging in all their security assets and running it autonomously.
+And they came out of the DOD space and have tried to help schools with their comprehensive security, an enterprise system, plugging in all their security assets and running it autonomously.

 Listen, without giving a lot of details away, I have probably one of the most sophisticated home security systems you can ever have.